okeller1977/taxonpages/pages/home.md

 Lampyridae of the World

 ## Overview
-Welcome to Lampyridae of the World, a website of taxon pages generated from the Firefly Project, a comprehensive effort managed in [TaxonWorks](https://taxonworks.org).
+Welcome to Lampyridae of the World, a website of taxon pages generated from the World Firefly Project, a comprehensive effort managed in [TaxonWorks](https://taxonworks.org).

 ## Get started!
 <autocomplete-otu class="w-80"/>